tpm2-software/tpm2-tools/man/tpm2_testparms.1.md

 # EXAMPLES

-Check whether if "rsa" is supported:
+## Check whether if "rsa" is supported
 ```
 tpm2_testparms rsa
 ```

-Check that ECDSA signing scheme using P-256 curve with AES 128 CTR mode is available :
+## Check that ECDSA using P-256 with AES-128 CTR mode is available
 ```
 tpm2_testparms ecc256:ecdsa:aes128ctr
 ```